 To choose the right marine fire door, consult the ship's Fire Control Plan to match the door class to the bulkhead rating.
 Typically, A-60 doors are required for high-risk engine rooms and galleys, while B-15 doors are standard for passenger cabins and corridors.

-How to Read a Ship's Fire Control Plan
+How to Read a Ship's Fire Control Plan19

 Before you place an order with a supplier in China or Vietnam, you must ask the shipyard for the "Fire Control Plan."
 This is a drawing that uses colors and symbols to tell you the fire rating of every wall (bulkhead).